 For a whole host of information about fees and funding, including living costs and how to apply for government support, visit the Oxford University Fees & Funding pages.

 The Oxford University Student Union also has a page dedicated to funding advice.

 The Student Advice Service further provides a confidential, independent advice and information service available to all students.
 The service has advisors (contact firstname.lastname@example.org) who can advise on financial matters (sources of funding, handling your budget, and practical matters such as opening a bank account).

 For those who need financial support at the start of their undergraduate degree, for purchase of a laptop, bicycle, books, or any start up items, there is the Coombe Fund.

 Support grants are available from the College for a wide range of academic projects which directly contribute to your degree course, e.g. field courses, language courses, travel for research purposes, fine art materials.
 These grants are made from funds given to the College, many of which have specific purposes and/or subjects, so the awards vary for each subject.
 Application can be made for extension activities which are not essential to the course; these will be funded if money is available.
 Generally, a limit of £250 applies and your Personal Tutor will be able to tell you what specific awards are made in your subject.

-An email will be sent to all students at the start of each term and must be returned by the deadline in order to be considered.
+An email will be sent to all students at the start of each term and must be submitted by the deadline in order to be considered.
 Your Personal Tutor or College Advisor’s written support will be required, so please do consult them in good time.
 Decisions will usually be made by the Grants Committee on Wednesday of 5th week of each term.
 Your Tutor or College Advisor may also be able to advise you on possibilities of departmental/faculty funding.